 Fiscal 2015 was a year of opportunity, change, and challenge for LNGL, during which we materially advanced our North American opportunities, and enhanced our corporate and project resource skills and capabilities through key personnel additions, while contending with a significant fall in oil prices, a weakening global economy, and a short-term slowing in demand for LNG.
 In pursuing our business strategy, we laid important foundations for future growth and success.

-The foundations, revealed in the following key highlights1 realised during the year, reflect a rapid advancement of the Magnolia LNG project towards financial close in 2016, the acquisition and aggressive development of the Bear Head LNG project, and solidification of our technology advantage through additional approved OSMR[®] patents.
+The foundations, revealed in the following key highlights1 realised during the year, reflect a rapid advancement of the Magnolia LNG project towards financial close in 2016, the acquisition and aggressive development of the Bear Head LNG project, and solidification of our technology advantage through additional approved OSMR® patents.

-- Clough-CH IV selected as owner's engineer for the Magnolia LNG project - Acquired the Bear Head LNG project in Richmond County, Nova Scotia, Canada for US\$11.0 million - Bear Head LNG obtained all 10 of the initial federal, provincial, and local regulatory approvals needed to construct a LNG facility on the Strait of Canso in Nova Scotia - U.S. Department of Energy (DOE) granted Bear Head LNG authorisation to export up to 440 billion cubic feet (bcf) per year of U.S. natural gas to Canada, and up to 8 mtpa of LNG from Canada to free trade agreement (FTA) countries - FERC recognised Bear Head LNG as an 'approved' Canadian LNG export terminal project

-- Canada's National Energy Board (NEB) granted authorisation to export up to 8 mtpa of LNG from Bear Head LNG's project site starting in 2019, with expanded authority to 12 mtpa in 2024, and a license to import 1.2 bcf/day of natural gas from the U.S., an amount adequate to produce the authorised annual LNG exports - Bear Head LNG followed the First Nations consultation process and signed a Memorandum of Understanding with the Assembly of Nova Scotia Mi'kmaq Chiefs - OSMR[®] technology patent granted in the U.S., Canada and other countries.
+- ✓ U.S. Federal Energy Regulatory Commission (FERC) issued Notice of Schedule for Environmental Review (SER) and Draft Environmental Impact Statement (DEIS) to Magnolia LNG - ✓ Magnolia LNG signed a legally binding tolling agreement with Meridian LNG Holdings Corp (Meridian LNG) for firm capacity rights for up to 2 mtpa for an initial term of 20 years - ✓ EPC contract terms and conditions agreed between Magnolia LNG and KSJV, a joint venture between KBR, Inc. (KBR) and SK E&C USA, Inc. (SKEC) - Global alliance announcements with Chart Industries (Chart), Siemens Energy Inc. (Siemens), and EthosEnergy Group (EthosEnergy) that provide key materials, components and services to the future construction and operation of Magnolia LNG and, potentially, other future LNGL opportunities - ✓ Clough-CH IV selected as owner's engineer for the Magnolia LNG project - ✓ Acquired the Bear Head LNG project in Richmond County, Nova Scotia, Canada for US\$11.0 million - ✓ Bear Head LNG obtained all 10 of the initial federal, provincial, and local regulatory approvals needed to construct a LNG facility on the Strait of Canso in Nova Scotia - ✓ U.S. Department of Energy (DOE) granted Bear Head LNG authorization to export up to 440 billion cubic feet (bcf) per year of U.S. natural gas to Canada, and up to 8 mtpa of LNG from Canada to free trade agreement (FTA) countries - ✓ FERC recognized Bear Head LNG as an 'approved' Canadian LNG export terminal project - Canada's National Energy Board (NEB) granted authorisation to export up to 8 mtpa of LNG from Bear Head LNG's project site starting in 2019, with expanded authority to 12 mtpa in 2024, and a license to import 1.2 bcf/day of natural gas from the U.S., an amount adequate to produce the authorised annual LNG exports - ✓ Bear Head LNG followed the First Nations consultation process and signed a Memorandum of Understanding with the Assembly of Nova Scotia Mi'kmaq Chiefs - ✓ OSMR® technology patent granted in the U.S., Canada and other countries.

+In addition, during 2014/15, we materially advanced our focus on corporate governance, sustainability, diversity, and our approach to safety and asset integrity, bringing to the forefront these important corporate attributes.

+LNGL's Business Principles guide our decisions, actions and behaviours.
+Our core business is safe development of midsized LNG projects that will offer natural gas to meet a growing international energy demand.
+Effective management of key risks are critical to the successful implementation of our strategy in addition to protecting the interests of LNGL's shareholders and other key stakeholders, which includes our employees, business partners, and the communities in which we operate.
+Our risk management procedures and processes are designed to enable realisation of these goals.